 Pre-Civil War 1825-1861

 Between 1858 and 1859 the Irvine family built the church structure on their own land.
 The brick structure was built in the Greek revival vernacular.
-The Remnants of a brick kiln on the old Irvine farm mark the place where the bricks for Hartwood Church were burned.
+The remnants of a brick kiln on the nearby old Irvine farm mark the place where the bricks for Hartwood Church were burned.

 The simple Greek Revival architecture of the church is an important part of the range of Greek Revival expressions, particularly in religious buildings, in the Stafford-Fredericksburg-Spotsylvania region.

 The Yellow Church structure no longer exists and is believed to have been removed around the time that the brick structure was erected.
 There is a small depression, about twenty by thirty feet, located about sixty feet west of the present church and is believed to be the probable site of the Yellow Chapel structure.

 Like many of the churches in the area, Hartwood Presbyterian was occupied by both Northern and Southern troops.

 The Union Army occupied it for the most time.
 They set up camp there, causing great damage to the building.

 Hartwood Presbyterian was frequently the scene of contests between portions of the two armies, for its possession, but was finally left in the hands of the Federal Union Army.
 They used it for a hospital where the sick & wounded were brought.
 They were sometimes without physicians, and many necessary comforts were supplied as far as possible by the citizens, both by their visits and their means.